 Crucial: If you're not ready for an apprenticeship, need work experience, or want to polish your skills, a traineeship can help you through the process - and support you to apply to an apprenticeship.

 What about pay?

-Apprentices aged under 19, or aged 19 or over and in the first year of their apprenticeship earn at least £3.40 per hour, but this rises after your first year, and many apprentices earn more than that.
+Apprentices aged under 19, or aged 19 or over and in the first year of their apprenticeship earn at least £3.50 per hour, but this rises after your first year, and many apprentices earn much more than that.
 A survey in December 2014 showed Apprentices earned an average of £6.79 per hour.

 Can I change my job into an apprenticeship?

 If you are aged under 18 and in work, it is best to also do training which leads to an accredited qualification.
 This is because learning is free for under 18s.
 If your employer does not offer apprenticeships yet, they can get support to set them up from Oxfordshire Apprenticeships, local Further Education Colleges and others.

 Difficulties or disabilities